 Elaine K. Winik is elected the thirteenth President of United Jewish Appeal of Greater New York (1982-1984).

-Daniel S. Shapiro becomes the twenty-fifth President of Federation.
+Daniel S. Shapiro becomes the twenty-fifth President of the Federation.

-UJA-Federation Joint Campaign funds assist Israel with absorption of Ethiopian Jews brought as part of Operation "Moses" and other efforts; Morton A. Kornreich becomes the fourteenth and final President of United Jewish Appeal of Greater New York (1985-1986).
+The UJA-Federation Joint Campaign funds assist Israel with absorption of Ethiopian Jewish population; Morton A. Kornreich becomes the fourteenth and final President of United Jewish Appeal of Greater New York (1985-1986).

-From 1988 – 1994, UJA-Federation’s AIDS initiative provided care, home hospice and education for nearly one quarter of the AIDS patients in the New York area.
+Joseph Gurwin is elected Chair of the UJA-Federation’s Board of Directors (1988-1991).
+The UJA-Federation’s AIDS initiative begins to provide care, home hospice, and education for nearly one quarter of all AIDS patients in the New York metropolitan area.